SAP/luigi/docs/navigation-parameters-reference.md

 ### staticUserInfoFn
 - **type**: function
 - **description**: used to retrieve a user's name and email to simulate logging in.
 It can be used when authorization is disabled and also gets called if the defined IDP provider does not have **settings.userInfoFn** defined or does not provide a `userInfo` function internally.
-It can be asynchronous and should return an object with **name**, **email** and **picture** properties.
+It can be asynchronous and should return an object with **name**, **email** and **picture** parameters.

 >**NOTE:** Neither authorization nor profile parameter are configured if the profile section in the top navigation bar is not visible.